Forbes Burnham: Involvement in Jonestown

-1979 Fire and Murder of Bernard Darke
+1979 Fire, and murder of Bernard Darke

 In 1979, a fire destroyed many of the official government records, including official communications with the Peoples Temple.
-There is some speculation that the fire was started deliberately by Burnham's government, and there are reports that men in Guyana Defense Force uniforms were seen running from the fire.
+There is some speculation that the fire was started deliberately by Burnham's government, and there are reports that men in Guyana Defence Force uniforms were seen running from the fire.
 Two different government offices were burned.
 Walter Rodney was arrested and charged with arson.
-The trial was deferred three times and later dropped due to lack of evidence.
+The trial was deferred three times, and later dropped due to lack of evidence.

-During civil unrest after the fire and arrest, Jesuit Priest Bernard Darke was stabbed to death by members of the House of Israel, a religious cult closely associated with Burnham and his PNC party.
+During civil unrest after the fire and arrest, Jesuit priest Bernard Darke was stabbed to death by members of the House of Israel, a religious cult closely associated with Burnham and his PNC party.
 Darke was associated with the Catholic Standard, a newspaper described as being "extremely critical" of the PNC.
-According to a 2013 article by Kaieteur News, the editor of Catholic News, Andrew Morrison, may have been the target of this attack, making it a failed assassination attempt.
+According to a 2013 article by Kaieteur News, the editor of Catholic News, Andrew Morrison, may have been the actual target of this attack, making it a failed assassination attempt.

 1980–1985: President of the Co-Operative Republic of Guyana

-In 1980 the constitution was changed to make the presidency an executive post (before this time, the post was held by Arthur Chung in a ceremonial head-of-state role).
+In 1980 the constitution was changed to make the presidency an executive post; until this time the post had been held by Arthur Chung in a ceremonial head-of-state role.
 Burnham won election as president that year, winning 76% of the vote to 20% for Jagan in the official results.
-International Observers protested that Indo-Guyanese voters were prevented from voting in several polling locations, and there were widespread accusations of vote fraud.
-This presidential role came with the powers to dissolve Parliament at will, veto legislation, and to appoint or dismiss almost all senior members of government.
+International Observers protested that Indo-Guyanese voters were prevented from voting in several polling locations, and there were widespread accusations of electoral fraud.
+The executive president was granted the powers to dissolve Parliament at will, veto legislation, and to appoint or dismiss almost all senior members of government.
+The new constitution declared the country to be a “cooperative republic…in transition from capitalism to socialism.”

 Burnham introduced mass games to Guyana.
 They were first held in February 1980 to commemorate the founding of the Co-operative Republic of Guyana.

 Assassination of Walter Rodney

 Walter Rodney died on 13 June 1980 in Georgetown at the age of 38 in a car bomb explosion.
 His brother Donald, who was injured in the explosion, said that a sergeant in the Guyana Defence Force and a member of the House of Israel, named Gregory Smith, had given Rodney the bomb that killed him.

 In 2014, Donald Ramotar launched an inquiry into the murder of Rodney despite resistance from the PNC.
-In 2016, the Commission of Inquiry released findings that state that President Forbes Burnham, aided by the Guyana Defence Force and Guyana Police Force, was part of the conspiracy to assassinate Dr. Walter Rodney.
-Rodney was the leader of the Working People's Alliance (WPA) which posed a threat to Burnham.
+In 2016, the Commission of Inquiry released findings that state that President Forbes Burnham, aided by the Guyana Defence Force and Guyana Police Force, was part of the conspiracy to assassinate Rodney, the leader of the Working People's Alliance (WPA), a group which posed a threat to Burnham.
 Rodney's WPA believed that different ethnic groups (including Afro-Guyanese and Indo-Guyanese) historically disenfranchised by colonialism should all have a part in the governance of Guyana, a position that challenged Burnham's hold on power.